Paris 2024: Swimming training canceled over Seine pollution – DW – 07/28/2024

 Paris 2024: Swimming training canceled over Seine pollutionJuly 28, 2024

-A swimming training session for the 2024 Paris Olympics' triathlon was canceled on Sunday, with organizers saying recent heavy rain has impacted pollution levels in the Seine.
+A swimming training session for the 2024 Paris Olympics' triathlon was canceled on Sunday, with organizers saying recent heavy rain has increased pollution levels in the Seine.

 French authorities have invested €1.4 billion ($1.52 billion) in new wastewater infrastructure to cut sewage levels and make the river, where swimming has been banned for over a century, swimmable again.

-Organizers were "confident" that the sunshine and higher temperatures forecast in the coming 48 hours would improve pollution levels before the triathlon begins with the men's race on Tuesday.
+Organizers were "confident" that sunshine and higher temperatures forecast for the coming 48 hours would improve pollution levels before the triathlon begins with the men's race on Tuesday.

 Why was the training canceled?

-World Triathlon officials meet with Paris authorities at 4 a.m. if triathlon training or competition are scheduled that day.
-They analyze water tests and accordingly decide whether the Seine is clean enough for the athletes to swim.
+On days when triathlon training or competitions are scheduled, World Triathlon officials meet with Paris authorities at 4 a.m.
+They analyze water tests and decide whether the river is clean enough for the athletes to swim.

 Tests carried out in the Seine on Saturday "revealed water quality levels that in the view of the international federation, World Triathlon, did not provide sufficient guarantees to allow the event to be held," organizers of Paris 2024 said in a statement.